 Haskell vs Scala

-Developers should learn Haskell when working on projects that demand high correctness, such as financial systems, compilers, or formal verification tools, as its pure functional nature and advanced type features reduce bugs meets scala is widely used in the industry and worth learning.
+Developers should learn Haskell when working on projects that demand high correctness, such as financial systems, compilers, or formal verification tools, as its pure functional nature and advanced type features reduce bugs meets use scala when building scalable, concurrent applications that benefit from both object-oriented design and functional purity, such as in financial trading platforms or streaming data pipelines.
 Here's our take.

 Haskell